 The ceilings and walls are embedded with handcrafted tiles from Mercer’s kilns at the adjacent Moravian Pottery and Tile Works, along with ancient tiles from around the world.

 Mercer’s collection of books, prints and Victorian engravings are preserved in this 1910 home, whose stark concrete exterior belies the ornate eccentric style of the interior.

-Fonthill’s 200 windows, each in a different size and shape, are fun to look at and out of.
-Many, of course, are studded with Mercer’s colorful tiles.
+Fonthill’s 200 windows, each in a different size and shape, are fun to look at, and many are studded with Mercer’s colorful tiles, of course.

 Henry Chapman Mercer, an expert in prehistoric archaeology, a homespun architect and a writer of Gothic tales, built three memorable structures, including Fonthill Castle, the Moravian Pottery and Tile Works and the Mercer Museum, on what’s now known as the Mercer Mile.